valkey-io/valkey-doc/docs/reference/modules/modules-native-types.md

 ---

 The RDB saving and loading callbacks need to create (and load back) a representation of the data type on disk.
-Redis offers a high level API that can automatically store inside the RDB file the following types:
+Valkey offers a high level API that can automatically store inside the RDB file the following types:

 * Unsigned 64 bit integers.